Table of Content

 Some signals should halt your process at any layer.

-Payment: Requests to personal bank accounts, offshore accounts when the factory is on the mainland, 100% upfront payment, or Western Union/crypto.
+Requests to personal bank accounts, offshore accounts when the factory is on the mainland, 100% upfront payment, or Western Union/crypto.
 Legitimate factories expect 30/70 splits.

-Identity mismatches: Legal representative on NECIPS doesn't match your contact.
+Legal representative on NECIPS doesn't match your contact.
 Company established two years ago but claims "10+ years experience."
 Registered address is residential or a co-working space.

-Behavioral: Generic factory photos that reverse-image-search to stock sites.
+Generic factory photos that reverse-image-search to stock sites.
 Business scope that doesn't match the products offered.
 Registered capital too low for claimed production volume — 500,000 RMB doesn't run a facility producing $2 million in annual exports.

 The progressive trust model works because each layer makes the next more efficient.
 A supplier who passes documents but refuses a video call just saved you the cost of a sample.
 Trust the sequence.
 For the full picture on managing suppliers after verification, see the complete supplier vetting and management framework.